 - Noxious Weed: a plant regulated as a Prohibited or Restricted Noxious Weed under the Minnesota Department of Agriculture's noxious weed law.
 Noxious Weeds and Specially Regulated Plants have specific legal restrictions and requirements under this law.

-- Prohibited and Regulated aquatic invasive species: aquatic invasive species regulated by the Minnesota Department of Natural Resources.
+- Prohibited and Regulated invasive species: wild animal and aquatic invasive species regulated by the Minnesota Department of Natural Resources.

 - Naturalized species: A non-native species that can survive and reproduce in an area where it is not native.
 While the term sounds similar to "native species", a "naturalized species" is still a non-native species.
 "Established" is a similar term that also means the species has a self-sustaining and reproducing population.